 Heather Lavoie, Member

-Heather Lavoie serves as a founder and Chief Strategy Officer for Geneia, a health care technology, analytics and clinical services organization.
+Heather Lavoie serves as a founder and president of Geneia, a health care technology, analytics and clinical services organization.
 In addition to leading Strategy, Heather has accountability for Marketing, Human Resources and Client Relations functions.

 During her 30+ year tenure in healthcare, Heather has led start-ups, health plans and provider organizations, directing initiatives on strategy, transparency, diversification, product innovation, operations and analytics.
 Previous to Geneia, Heather co-founded and served as Vice President of Product Development, Delivery and Engineering for Choicelinx Corporation, through its successful exit to CIGNA Health Care.
 During her tenure, she co-authored an adverse selection actuarial model with Milliman USA.
 Heather sits on the Board of Granite United Way and the advisory Board of PCG Public Partnerships, LLP.